ericblade/quagga2/README.md

 ### numOfWorkers

+NOTE: As of quagga2 v0.0.13, numOfWorkers has been *disabled*.
+The library needs a major restructuring to properly handle Worker threads, and that restructuring is on-going at the moment, to solve other problems as well.
+It will be re-enabled in the future.

 QuaggaJS supports web-workers out of the box and runs with `4` workers in its default configuration.
 The number should align with the number of cores available in your targeted devices.